Bindi Irwin Thankful For ‘Compassionate, Dedicated & Loving’ Parents Terri & Steve Irwin

-Bindi Irwin was thankful for her “compassionate, dedicated, and loving” parents Terri and Steve Irwin in a new Instagram share.
+Bindi Irwin thanked her “compassionate, dedicated, and loving” parents Terri and Steve Irwin in a new Instagram share.
 She posted a video that celebrated their decision to become parents in honor of her own birthday.
-This clip shared sweet family memories as well as Bindi’s own words of love and thanks.
+The clip shared sweet family memories as well as Bindi’s own words of love and thanks.
 Her 3.5 million followers were in awe of the retrospective look.

-In a caption that accompanied the clip, Bindi stated it was 22 years ago that Terri and Steve chose to start a family.
+In a caption, Bindi stated it was 22 years ago that Terri and Steve chose to start a family.
 She will always be grateful for their love and encouragement as she follows her dreams.
-The animal conservationist also declared she was lucky to have chosen them to be her parents.
+She also declared she was lucky to have chosen them to be her parents.

-The wildlife conservationist, who runs the Australia Zoo alongside her mother and brother Bob, used both photos and videos to relay her sentiments in the video.
+The wildlife conservationist, who runs the Australia Zoo alongside her mother and brother, Bob Irwin, used both photos and videos to relay her sentiments in the video.

-One of the most touching moments she posted was a message from Steve, who died in 2006 in a tragic accident where he was killed after a stingray tail pierced his chest.
-Bindi was just 8-years-old when her dad passed.
+One of the most touching moments she posted was a message from Steve, who died in 2006 in a tragic accident.
+Bindi was just 8 years old when her dad passed.

 View this post on Instagram